The Bankrate promise

 Mutual funds make money by investing in securities on your behalf.
 The fund can only do as well as the underlying securities it holds.
 Income and appreciation are generally the two ways you can make money in securities.

 Income comes in the form of interest or dividend payments that are then passed on to you as a fund investor.
 Appreciation can be reflected in the net asset value per share of the fund or distributed to investors in the form of capital gains, minus any losses.

-Watch out for those fees
+Watch out for mutual fund fees

 One of the most important things to be aware of when investing in mutual funds is the fee you’ll be paying.
 You can find this information in the fund’s prospectus, and while it may not sound like much, costs really add up over time.